‘Not cut and paste’: How Singaporean Ian Tan won the world young chef award

 In taste, it was both new and recognisable, fine dining that smelled like local takeaway, chilled but smoked with wok hei.

-The pleasantly confounding starter sampled by this reporter was the first dish of his three-course Peranakan menu that scored full marks at the awards, prompting one judge – celebrity chef-owner Adam Handling, of London establishment Frog – to declare it fit to eat every day, Tan told The Straits Times.
+The pleasantly confounding starter sampled by this reporter was the first dish of his three-course Peranakan menu that scored full marks at the awards, prompting one judge – celebrity chef-owner Adam Handling of London establishment Frog – to declare it fit to eat every day, Tan told The Straits Times.

 But his glitzy victory in Monaco, that gilded city of epic wealth, concealed beginnings more humble than waiting tables.